timo/zasim/docs/tutorial/invocation.rst

 Take, for instance, the rule 0, which sets every cell to 0 in every step, no matter what the previous value was.

-.. command-output:: python -m zasim.cagen.main --rule 0 --print-rule --pure --nondet 5
+.. command-output:: zasim_cli --rule 0 --print-rule --pure --nondet 5
     :ellipsis: 30

 With a nondet value of 5, only 5% of all cells get set to 0 in each step